Previous dayApril 24, 2026Next day

 5.4 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake 58 km S of Whites City, New Mexico at 21:20 UTC on April 24, 2026.
+At 21:20 UTC on April 24, 2026, a magnitude 2.6 tremor occurred 58 km S of Whites City, New Mexico.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 5.4 km depth.
+The hypocenter lay at 5.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 31.652°, -104.426°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24